Kjaerandsen/SudokuWeb/README.md

 This simulates a four times slower cpu and networking conditions of a slow 4g network.
 This is done to evaluate how the page would perform for users with slower hardware.

-For the home page this gave a LCP time of 1.7 seconds and the game page had a LCP of 2.1 seconds.
+For the home page this gave a LCP time of 1.8 seconds and the game page had a LCP of 2.8 seconds.
 Both hitting the target of less than 3.5 seconds.

-In testing with the "Performance" tab instead with 6x CPU slowdown and Slow3G networking enabled the FCP was 2.41 seconds on the home page and 2.49 seconds on the game page.
+In testing with the "Performance" tab instead with 6x CPU slowdown and Fast3G networking enabled the LCP was 1.39 seconds on the home page and 2.68 seconds on the game page.
 Again both pages hit the target of a sub 3.5 second load time.

 It is worth noting that this metric might be inacurrate and real world conditions can have an impact